 In fact, we stayed up there for at least 2 hours, soaking in every bit of the changing scenery high up in the air.

 Dinner was at Shake Shack which, despite its fame, I had never eaten at before!
 I went for the simple Chick’n Shack that came with juicy ridge fries and a cup of thick and creamy Chocolate Shake.
 Well… That recovered all the calories burnt searching for Brooklyn Bridge!

 to be continued…

-This post is part of my series to document my trip to US East Coast, which started with my trip report on Thai Airways via Boeing 777-300ER, heartfelt experience at Washington DC, and an overview of the Lobster Rolls I found in Boston.
+This post is part of my series to document my trip to US East Coast, which started with my trip reports on Thai Airways via Boeing 777-300ER and on Scandinavian Air Systems (SAS), heartfelt experience at Washington DC, exploring the skyscrapers of the Big Apple and my immersion of old English ambience in Boston, including an overview of the Lobster Rolls I found in Boston.
 Subscribe to my blog for further updates of my trip!

 If you enjoyed reading this trip report, please like and share my post to your friends!

 All photos and videos were taken using Olympus TG870 and Google Pixel XL, and edited with Snapseed.